Woolwee/sound_of_mouse/README.md

 python sound_of_mouse.py
 ```

-Here You could hear the beutiful sond of your processor working
+Here You could hear the beutiful sound any-time You are moving a mouse.

 ## To Do ##
 1. refactor program code to OOP style